 Your Credit-Related Rights and Consumer Protection Laws

-When it comes to our legal relationship with credit card issuers and consumer loan agencies, it may feel like these mammoth companies hold all the cards.
-But in fact, there is an alphabet soup’s worth of state and federal laws designed to protect consumers of credit, along with another catalog of government agencies to enforce those laws.
-So while it may feel like you don’t have any leverage in dealing with these institutions, in fact you do, provided that you are willing and able to put the time and effort into using them.
+When it comes to consumer protection laws, most people are not aware of how these laws exist to help them.
+We can often feel like credit card issuers and consumer loan agencies hold all the cards.
+But in fact, there is an alphabet soup’s worth of state and federal laws designed to protect consumers of credit.
+In addition, there is another catalog of government agencies to enforce those laws.
+So while it may feel like you don’t have any leverage in dealing with these institutions, you do.
+You just have to be willing and able to put the time and effort into using them.
 Here’s a rundown of the central consumer protection laws that apply to consumers of credit.

 The Major Credit Consumer Protection Laws

 The Federal Trade Commission (FTC) and the Consumer Financial Protection Bureau (CFPB) are the agencies charged with enforcing the Equal Credit Opportunity Act (ECOA).
 The ECOA does not allow credit discrimination on the basis of race, religion, national origin, gender, marital status, age, or the acceptance of public assistance.
-Any person or legal entity that extends credit is covered by this law, and any party that sets credit terms, including real estate agencies, must comply with its terms.
+Any person or legal entity that extends credit is covered by this law.
+Pretty much any party that sets credit terms, including real estate agencies, must comply with its terms.

-And when lenders deny an application for credit, or offer credit but on less favorable terms than the terms you applied for the law requires that they supply a written explanation of their reasons for the denial or the less favorable terms.
+Furthermore, when lenders deny an application for credit or offer less favorable terms, the law requires that they supply a written explanation.

 The Fair Credit Reporting Act (FCRA)